InvestmentSystems/function-pipe/doc/source/usage_strings.rst

     import function_pipe as fpn

-This assumes the function_pipe.py module has been installed in site-packages or is otherwise available via sys.path.
+This assumes the function_pipe.py module has been installed in ``site-packages`` or is otherwise available via ``sys.path``.

 FunctionNodes for Function Composition
 ------------------------------------------

 FunctionNodes wrap callables.
 These callables can be lambdas, functions, or callable instances.
-We can wrap them directly (with a function call) or using FunctionNode as a function decorator.
+We can wrap them directly by calling ``FunctionNode`` or use ``FunctionNode`` as a decorator.

-Using ``lambda`` for brevity, we can start with a number of simple functions that concatenate a string to their input.
+Using ``lambda`` callables for brevity, we can start with a number of simple functions that concatenate a string to an input string.

 .. code-block:: python